OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 of the CF 1.6 convention.
 For CF-1.7 and below (as well as non-CF files), it also supports a more custom approach for non-point geometries.

-The driver also supports reading from CF-1.8 convention compliant files that have simple geometry information encoded within them.
+The driver also supports writing and reading from CF-1.8 convention compliant files that have simple geometry information encoded within them.

 Driver capabilities